Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 Their maximum body length is 5.6 inches.
 In the winter, they get darker, which increases their ability to absorb solar heat.

-They inhabit a variety of environments, including plains, low valleys, and grasslands, in addition to forests.
+They inhabit a variety of environments, including plains, low valleys, grasslands, and forests.